saurabh1088/notes/AI/Reboot.md

 an activation map).

 ### Filter (Kernel)
+- Also referred to as Kernel
+- It is used to process an input image and transform that image to something that might be useful to downstream for processing.
 - Filter is a small matrix (usually 3x3, 5x5, or 7x7) containing weights.
 - This filter slides over the input image, and at each location, performs an element-wise multiplication followed by a sum (called a dot product).
 - The result is a single number, which is placed in the output feature map.